 Baltimore C.C.
 (Five Farms East Course) – 14th – 603 yards – par 5

-At Baltimore C.C.’s Five Farms East course, Tilly employed the Great Hazard in a similar way to Philadelphia Cricket Club’s, however, on a much more dramatic piece of the property.
-The stout 603 yard par-5 rewards a player who carries the hazard on his second shot with a downslope that will lead to a mere flip wedge in.
+At Baltimore C.C.’s Five Farms East course, Tillinghast employed the Great Hazard in a similar way to the 7th at Philadelphia Cricket Club.
+However, the land at Baltimore C.C. sits on a much more dramatic piece of the property.
+The 603 yard par-5 14th rewards a player who carries the hazard on his second shot with a downslope that will lead to a mere flip wedge in.
 This green sits up on a plateau and instead of a bunker, Tilly uses the natural slope as a defense to a low running shot.

 The Great Hazard on Baltimore C.C.'s 14th - Photo Credit: Matt Frey @MFreyPGA